Azure/azure-service-operator/docs/hugo/content/architecture-decision-records/ADR-2022-01-Reconciler-Extensions.md

 Currently we handle this with special case behaviour in `error_classifier.go` (see [PR#2008](https://github.com/Azure/azure-service-operator/pull/2008) for details).

 However, directly changing our generic reconciler is a problem.
-The growing complexity makes this unsustainable, and there is a risk that changes made to support a new resource type will break an existing one.
+The growing complexity and increasing number of resources makes this unsustainable, resulting in a risk that changes made to support a new resource type will break an existing one.

-We need a way to customize its behaviour on a per-resource basis, allowing us to maintain consistent functionality within the operator.
+We need a way to precisely customize behaviour on a per-resource basis, allowing us to maintain consistent functionality within the operator.

 When a new version of a resource is introduced, we don't want to lose any existing customizations.
 This rules out hosting the extensions directly on the current hub type.